Membership

 Summer Season’s Programme

-In addition, there are meals out organised and an annual day trip on a summer Sunday.
+In addition, there are meals out organised.

 Free of charge for members from 18:45 to 19:45 on Tuesday evenings

-Other topics covered are the general rules of good composition, the accessories that are essential and those that are nice to have for more creative photography and lighting.
+Topics covered include the general rules of good composition, the accessories that are essential and those that are nice to have for more creative photography and lighting.
 The introduction to digital imaging and the how to turn an ordinary photo into a WOW picture using easy and freely available software, this really breaks down the technology barriers.
 This is an ideal way to learn basic photography skills in a relaxed and informal environment and have a bit of fun at the same time.

 Specialist ‘hands on’ Groups